 When distributing your surplus assets, you must:

-- get receipts from any organisation that receives your assets
+- get receipts from any organisation that receive your assets

 - obey your association’s rules.

-- give us a copy of the special resolution to close, signed by 2 office bearers
+- a copy of the special resolution to close, signed by 2 office bearers

-- give us copies of the receipts for your surplus assets
+- copies of the receipts for your surplus assets

 Being closed by us